 The answer to the simple question in that headline is surprisingly hard to come by.
-So Slate and the Twitter feed @GunDeaths are collecting data for our crowdsourced interactive.
-This data is necessarily incomplete.
+So Slate is collecting data for our crowdsourced interactive.
+This data is necessarily incomplete (click here to see why, and to learn more about @GunDeaths, the Twitter user who helped us create this interactive).
 But the more people who are paying attention, the better the data will be.
 You can help us draw a more complete picture of gun violence in America.
-If you know about a gun death in your community that isn’t represented here, please tweet @GunDeaths with a citation.
-(If you’re not on Twitter, you can email email@example.com.)
+If you know about a gun death in your community that isn’t represented here, please email a link to a news report to firstname.lastname@example.org.
 And if you’d like to use this data yourself for your own projects, it’s open.
 You can download it here.

 - Any Age Group

 - Max Date:

 Each person under 13 years of age is designated "child"; from 13 to 17: "teen"; 18 and older: "adult."

 The same icons used to represent males is also used to represent individuals of unknown gender.
 The same icons used to represent adults is also used to represent people of unknown age group.